tox-rs/tox-human/src/groupchat_packets.md

-This is a description of packets of group chat and group chat version 2 of Tox.
+This is a description of packets of conference and conference version 2 of Tox.

 # Current version

-## INVITE_GROUPCHAT
+## INVITE_CONFERENCE

-Group chat can up to 4 members connected us.
-Each member of group chat has unique random 32 bytes id.
+Conference can up to 4 members connected us.
+Each member of conference has unique random 32 bytes id.
-Each group chat has its group number of 2 bytes.
+Each conference has its conference id of 2 bytes.
 It also has a one byte type identifier, the current supported types are:
 ```
 0: text,  1: audio
 ```

-Invite group chat packets consist of invite packet and response packet.
+Invite conference packets consist of invite packet and response packet.

 #### Invite packet